Working Environment at CC-IN2P3¶

 Our recommended practice is to use this compute node’s local storage area for storing files produced by your job.
 As your job’s execution progresses and before it finishes, you can copy the data you want to keep to other storage areas intended for permanent storage.
 In a similar way, if your job needs to repeatedly read some files, you may want to consider copying those files into the temporary storage of your job and process those files locally.

-The path to this area is unique for each job and is prepared by the batch system.
-Recommended practice is to access it via the environmental variable
+The path to this area may be unique for each job and is configured by the batch system which manages the execution of your job: you can use the value of the environmental variable

 CC-IN2P3 uses HPSS for data archival purposes.
 Data on this area are physically stored on magnetic tape cartridges in an automated tape library.
 You can find more information in the Mass storage section of the CC-IN2P3 User Documentation.

 Summary: overview of available storage areas¶